GoldenDog190/reading-notes-401-java/class-03.md

 ## [Exceptions in Java (read the first three sections on the left: What is an Exception, The Catch or Specify Requirement, Catching and Handling Exceptions)](https://docs.oracle.com/javase/tutorial/essential/exceptions/index.html)

+**What is an Exception?**
+* Exception - is an event that disrupts the normal flow of the program's instructions during the execution of a program.
+Exception short hand for exceptional event.
+* Exception object - object contains information about the error
+* Throwing an exception - creating an exception object and handing it to the runtime system
+* Call stack - list of methods
+* Exception handler - block of code that can handle and catch the exception

+**The Catch or Specify Requirement**
+* Catch or Specify Requirement - code that might throw certain exceptions must be enclosed by either a try statement that catches the exception or a method that specifies that it can throw the exception
+* 3 kinds of execeptions
+ - checked exception
+ -

+**How to Throw Exceptions**

 ## [Using Scanner to read in a file in Java](https://docs.oracle.com/javase/tutorial/essential/io/scanning.html)